 - County staff and/or emergency services may be required to be on site throughout the event.

-- It is the Sponsor’s responsibility to comply with all established disability requirements applicable to the American with Disabilities Act (ADA).
+- It is the Applicants responsibility to comply with all established disability requirements applicable to the American with Disabilities Act (ADA).

 - The County has the right to cancel or shut down an event due to severe weather conditions.
-Sponsor is encouraged to have an Inclement Weather Plan.
+Applicant is encouraged to have an Inclement Weather Plan.

 Chester Valley Trail